 Better Code Quality

 Greptile's semantic understanding means Claude writes code that matches existing patterns.
-Context7 ensures modern, non-deprecated APIs.
+Context7 gives you modern, non-deprecated APIs.
 Firebase MCP prevents schema mismatches.

 Automatic Documentation